 If you move goods to the EU

-If you move goods worth over £250,000 within the EU in the last calendar year, register for Intrastat .
-You don’t need to do this if you’re not registered for VAT in the UK.
+If you’ve moved goods worth over £250,000 within the EU in the last calendar year, register for Intrastat.
+You do not need to do this if you’re not registered for VAT in the UK.